farry2003/testing1-cucumber-/README.md

 Technologies Used

-Cucumber (Gherkin)
+1 .Cucumber (Gherkin)
-Selenium WebDriver
+2. Selenium WebDriver
-Java (or your language)
+3. Java (or your language)
-Maven/Gradle
+4. Maven/Gradle
-JUnit/TestNG
+5. JUnit/TestNG